An Excerpt from active measures: part ii

 Taghavi turned and smiled at the other Pasdaran officers.
 “Baradars!
 Please, join us.”

 Brigadier General Yahya Zolghadr, chief of the IRGC Joint Staff, embraced Ismail and planted a kiss on either cheek.
-“If I recall, General, the Syrians would complete this particular exercise in twenty minutes.
-Your timing was…?
+“If I recall, General, the Syrians completed this exercise in twenty minutes.
+Your timing was...?
 Seventeen?”

-“Sixteen minutes and twenty-three seconds,” said Ismail proudly.
+“Sixteen minutes and twenty-three seconds,” Ismail answered proudly.

 “Outstanding, General.
 Just outstanding.”